spirali/spirali.github.io/content/blog/twinsong/index.md

 * **Tree Structure:** You can nest code blocks arbitrarily, much like folders and files.
 Organize your work into logical sections like `init`, `data_processing`, `modeling`, etc.
 * **Batch Evaluation:** Run an entire subtree (e.g., everything under `init`) with a single command – no more manually stepping through setup cells.
 * **Hierarchical Scoping:** This is crucial.
 By default, nested blocks see variables from their parents.
-However, you can designate a block to have its **"Own Scope"**.
+However, you can designate a block to have its **"Private Scope"**.
 Variables created within that block *stay local* to it, preventing accidental pollution of the global or parent namespaces – a common source of bugs in traditional notebooks[^1].

 <p class="center">
 <img src="screenshot2.png" width="80%"/>